starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 # Getting Started

-Datastar brings the functionality provided by libraries like [AlpineJs](https://alpinejs.dev/) (frontend reactivity) and [HTMX](https://htmx.org/) (backend reactivity) together, in one cohesive solution.
+Datastar brings the functionality provided by libraries like [AlpineJs](https://alpinejs.dev/) (frontend reactivity) and [HTMX](https://htmx.org/) (backend reactivity) together, into one cohesive solution.
 It's a tiny, extensible framework that allows you to:

 1. Manage state and build reactivity into your frontend using HTML attributes.
 2. Modify the DOM and state by sending events from your backend.